Praqma/reveals/dtu-training/slides.md

 Note:
 * We usually train software developers
-* The training topic is also very "devvy"
+* The training topic is also very "devy"
 * Interested to see:
   * Your reaction
   * Your ideas
+* If you're confused about the picture, it's from "The Librarian" movies, which I like more than I should.

 >>>>NEWSECTION
 ## Roadmap